-The concept of ‘Breach of Duty’ in a solicitors negligence 'duty of care' claim.
+The concept of ‘Breach of Duty’ explained in the context of a solicitors negligence ‘duty of care’ claim.

-We specialise in professional negligence claims against solicitors, surveyors, accountants, architects, barristers, financial advisors and a range of other professions.
+We specialise in professional negligence claims against solicitors and a range of other professions.
 Call our dedicated Helpline for a free case assessment and details of No Win, No Fee funding.

-If you are a party to a contract, it is, in theory at least, easy to identify whether or not another party has breached it.
+If you are a party to a contract, it is usually easy to identify whether or not another party has breached it.
 The contract should have all the terms and conditions set out in it.
-It should be a simple case of reviewing the terms to see whether or not they have been broken.
-But what if you do not have a contract with a professional person, such as a solicitor, and have suffered as a consequence of their negligence?
-We look at the concept of 'Breach of Duty' in a solicitors negligence duty of care claim.
+It should be a simple case of reviewing those terms to see whether or not they have been broken.
+But what if you do not have a written contract with a professional person, such as a solicitor, and have suffered loss as a consequence of their negligence?
+We look at the concept of ‘Breach of Duty’ in a solicitors negligence duty of care claim.

 “The omission to do something which a reasonable man, guided upon those considerations which ordinarily regulate the conduct of human affairs, would do, or doing something which a prudent and reasonable man would not do”

 Blyth –v- Birmingham Waterworks Co.
 1856

 That is a fairly simplistic explanation of what negligence is.
 Since that 1856 case, the law has been constantly defining and re-defining what negligence actually is, and importantly, what has to be proved in order to bring a successful professional negligence claim.
 The ultimate test is that you have to prove four things:

 - that the professional owes you a duty of care;